amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 everyone happens to use Sun’s (now Oracle’s) `javac`, and the entire thing happens to work quite well in practice.

 The Java community appears to be split on Project Lombok.
 Some rightfully consider it to be one giant hack: a cardinal sin for the language and the community obsessed with defining interfaces, separating access, and hiding private methods.
-Others applaud it as a great hack making source code shorter, cleaner and more declarative: in essence, improving the source language.
+Others applaud it as a great hack making source code shorter, cleaner, more declarative, more
+maintainable: in essence, improving the source language.

 Though this obviously is not the only application of code writing code, to me it’s been a Holy Grail of all the techniques we reviewed